What happened when I stopped resisting resistance

-All summer I’d been watching myself like a nervous mother hen.
+All summer I’ve been watching myself like a nervous mother hen.
 What was going on with me?
 I kept asking – and writing about.
-(You can catch up if you want to by reading my last few posts.)

-But now, I felt as if I was coming home.
+But now, finally, I felt as if I was coming home.

 I was reading – and finally writing again.
 I was working from the back yard, seated at the French metal table my daughter had painted black, under the umbrella that my husband brought home to shelter me.
 I was eating good healthy food – and not in a deprived, “You have to do what’s good for you” way – just because better food tastes better.
 (There’s a recipe for my favorite treat: Raw chocolate mousse, at the end of this post.)
 And when exercise called to me, I wasn’t arguing about it.
 I was just getting up and moving my body.